 The study looked at service performance in over 200 areas of the UK, and its results were deeply concerning.
 The report indicates that there are distinct differences in the attention given to patients with diabetes, a lifelong condition that affects just over 6% of people in the UK, a figure that has doubled since 1996.

-In the worst performing areas, only 42% of patients receive the right diabetes checks, compared to 72% in the best performing locations.
-Not only this, but one in 10 patients suffering diabetes in the worst performing areas have to undergo foot amputation, which is four times the rate of the best performing places in the UK.
+In the worst-performing areas, only 42% of patients receive the right diabetes checks, compared to 72% in the best performing locations.
+Not only this, but one in 10 patients suffering from diabetes in the worst-performing areas have to undergo foot amputation, which is four times the rate of the best performing places in the UK.
 However, this was not the only worrying statistic that the NHS Atlas found.

 In some of the worst-performing areas, it was found that just over one in three patients who suffer a stroke are admitted to a stroke unit within four hours of arrival at their nearest hospital.
 The most common type of stroke is an ischemic stroke, which occurs when there is an obstruction in the blood vessels; meaning blood cannot reach the brain.

 One NHS approved treatment for this kind of stroke is tissue plasminogen activator, known as alteplase, which is administered through an IV in the patient's arm.
 If the patient receives a dose of tPA within 3-4 hours, it can significantly increase his or her chance of recovery.
 Therefore, it’s crucial that a person who has suffered a stroke is seen to immediately and taken to a stroke unit where they can be given the care and attention they need.